bpiel/guildsman/README.md

 # Guildsman

 **NOTE** : This project is in pre-release status.
-My current goal is to release a *friendly* (docs, examples, tests) alpha sometime in Nov 2017.
+My current goal is to release a *friendly* (docs, examples, tests) alpha sometime in Dec 2017.

 ## Resources